Advocate Lutheran General Hospital: History

 In 2005, ALGH was recognized as a magnet hospital by the American Nurses Credentialing Center.
 The same year, the hospital received state regulatory approval for the construction of a new eight-story, 192-bed patient care tower, which was completed in 2009 at a cost of $200 million.
 The tower is LEED certified to gold designation.
 In 2006, the Loeber Memorial Cancer Research Laboratory was established.

 In 2011, Advocate Lutheran General Hospital began offering cyberknife surgeries with its Illinois CyberKnife.
 The facility uses CyberKnife technology to treat malignant and benign tumors non-surgically.
 Illinois CyberKnife established The Brain and Spine Tumor Clinic with Advocate Lutheran General Hospital.
 Also in 2011, the hospital started a donor breast milk program, using breast milk from the Indiana Mother's Milk Bank.
 It was the first breast bank in the Chicago area.

 In 2012, the Russell Center for Research and Innovation was established.
 That same year, the hospital was recognized by Chicago Magazine as a top Chicago area hospital, and was ranked 7th in Illinois by U.S. News & World Report.
 A new emergency department, operating suites and loading dock were built as a part of a $40 million expansion project expected, to be completed in spring 2015.
 In 2012, physicians used Hemospray for a patient with life-threatening gastrointestinal bleeding; it was the first use of Hemospray in the United States, outside of a clinical trial.

 In 2019, a nine-bed neurology intensive care unit was built.
 In March 2020, the hospital admitted patients with COVID-19, as the COVID-19 pandemic developed.
 The same month, the hospital began offering drive-through testing.

 Services

 Advocate Lutheran General Hospital operates a bone marrow transplant program.

 ALGH was the first hospital in the Midwest to offer 3-D mammography.
 It is also certified as a Center of Excellence in Minimally Invasive Gynecology by the American Association of Gynecology Laparoscopist (AAGL).
 ALGH operates two cystic fibrosis care centers; one for adults and one for children.
-The hospital also operates specialized down syndrome centers, for adults and children with downs syndrome.
+The hospital also operates specialized down syndrome centers, for adults and children with Down syndrome.

 The hospital is accredited for Clinical Pastoral Education by the Council for Higher Education Accreditation.